neuropsychology/NeuroKit/docs/tutorials/learnpython.rst

     if x < 3:
         print("lower than 3")

-One very important thing to notice is that the **if statement** corresponds to a "chunk" of code, as signified by the colon `:`.
-The chunk has to be written below, and has to be **indented** (you can ident a line or a chunk of code by pressing the `TAB` key).
+One very important thing to notice is that the **if statement** corresponds to a "chunk" of code, as signified by the colon :code:`:`.
+The chunk has to be written below, and has to be **indented** (you can ident a line or a chunk of code by pressing the :code:`TAB` key).

 **What is identation?**